sevesalm/AvoinFullStack/round7/server/README.md

-# Solutions to Round 4 exercises 4.1 - 4.21
+## Round 7 server

+Mostly the same as in Round 4 with some added features and tests.